popperized/swc-lesson-v1.x/_episodes/05-pipeline-portability-with-docker.md

 popper stages docker-data-science
 ```

-You can see that there is a `setup` phase that builds a Docker
+You can see that there is a `build-docker-image` stage that builds a Docker
 container image by using the contents of the `docker/` folder.
 To
-learn more about how images are build, see
+learn more about how Docker images are built, see
 [here](https://docs.docker.com/engine/reference/commandline/build).
 To
 finalize, let's run it on our machine:

 ```bash
 popper run docker-data-science
 ```

 And as you can see, the above succeeds (as long as you have a working
 version of Docker).
 For completeness, let's remove the first (not